-Hospitalizations skyrocket in U.S. kids too young for COVID shots
+Hospitalizations skyrocket in kids too young for COVID shots

-Hospitalizations of U.S. children under 5 with COVID-19 soared in recent weeks to the highest levels since the pandemic began, according to government data released Friday.
+Hospitalizations of U.S. children under 5 with COVID-19 soared in recent weeks to the highest level since the pandemic began, according to government data released Friday on the only age group not yet eligible for the vaccine.

 The worrisome trend in children too young to be vaccinated underscores the need for older kids and adults to get their shots to protect those around them, said Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention.

-Since early December, as the highly contagious omicron variant has spread furiously around the country, the hospitalization rate in these youngest children has surged to more than 4 in 100,000 youngsters.
+Since mid-December, as the highly contagious omicron variant has spread furiously around the country, the hospitalization rate in these youngest children has surged to more than 4 in 100,000 youngsters, up from 2.5 per 100,000.

-In a statement, Walenksy said that while children still have the lowest rate of hospitalization of any age group, “pediatric hospitalizations are at their highest rate compared to any prior point in the pandemic.”
+In a statement, Walensky said that while children still have the lowest rate of hospitalization of any age group, “pediatric hospitalizations are at their highest rate compared to any prior point in the pandemic.”

 At a briefing, she said the numbers include children hospitalized because of COVID-19 and those admitted for other reasons but found to be infected.